Press the CONTACT US button on the left and you’ll find several contact options.

 We ship across Canada.
 All mail order trees and plants are shipped when they are dormant and are bare root.
 Our trees are 3 – 5’ tall whips, sometimes branched when they are shipped.
 From time to time we ship some leafed out plants in pots.

 Your trees and plants will arrive packaged in a box, the roots carefully wrapped to ensure that they are kept moist.

-Within Ontario and Quebec we ship with Canpar.
-It takes approximately 2 to 3 days for your order to arrive.
-Outside of those provinces, we ship with Canada Post.
-It takes 7-10 business days for your order to arrive.
+We ship using Fed Ex ground service.
+Within Ontario and Quebec, it takes approximately 2 to 3 days for your order to arrive.
+Outside of those provinces, it takes 3-10 business days for your order to arrive depending on your location.

-You do not need to be home when the parcel arrives from either of these couriers.
+You do not need to be home when the parcel arrives because no signature is required.